As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Is Quartz Metamorphic or Igneous?

 Quartz can be found in all three types of rocks (igneous, metamorphic, and sedimentary).
 Quartz can be formed in different ways.
-It can be crystallized directly from magma (to be of igneous origin) and can be formed during metamorphism as a result of previous minerals’ recrystallization.
+It can be crystallized directly from magma (to be of igneous origin) and can be formed during metamorphism due to previous minerals’ recrystallization.

 How Do Quartz Crystals Form in Watery Solutions?

-Hot watery solutions, also known as hydrothermal environments, are a hotbed for quartz crystals in their purest forms.
+Hot watery solutions, known as hydrothermal environments, are a hotbed for quartz crystals in their purest forms.
 The hydrothermal process takes place at temperatures between 100°C and 450°C and requires high pressures to form the quartz crystals fully.

 [SinOm]-OH + H4SiO4 → [Sin+1Om+2]-OH + 2 H2O

-If you ever want to create orthosilicic acid, you can simply reverse this reaction and turn quartz crystals into this acid:
+If you ever want to create orthosilicic acid, you can reverse this reaction and turn quartz crystals into this acid:

 SiO2 + 2 H2O → H4SiO4